slash6475/DVS/README.md

 ```
 ## Programming
-The software is fully implemented in C language and cross-platforms (MSP, AVR, ARM, X86, PIC, etc).
+The software is implemented in C language and cross-platforms (MSP, AVR, ARM, X86, PIC, etc).
 The compilation must be executed in main project folder.
 ```
 cd contiki-2.6/examples/dvs_main/
 ```